 - March 23, 2021 Letter to Regional Centers PDF

 In accordance with Welfare and Institutions Code section 4519.2(b), each regional center and the Department must post HCBS Final Rule compliance information on its website, and shall update the information no less frequently than every six months.
-The information in the document listed below, showing both statewide and regional center breakdowns, is collected from self-reported data from the provider self-assessment, and is further broken down by service type.
+The information in the document listed below, showing both statewide and regional center breakdowns, is collected from provider assessments and is further broken down by service type.